 Who can help?

-- Financial Support Team - help with student funding and finance, benefits, budgeting and debt advice.
+- Student Support and Guidance Team - help with student funding and finance, benefits, budgeting and debt advice.

 Studying abroad offers an exhilarating opportunity to combine your passion for travelling and learning.

 At Bradford we have many exciting study abroad options, including studying for a semester or one year in Australia, Canada, Europe, Hong Kong, New Zealand, Taiwan and the USA.

 - Section link: Students' Union - here you will find everything you need to complement your student life, whether that is expanding your skills through sports, societies, media areas or volunteering; meeting new friends or enjoying our entertainments; joining with likeminded students in areas of politics; or getting academic or social advice and support.

 - Unique: Fitness & Lifestyle - provides students with the opportunity to access a 100-station fitness suite, indoor heated swimming pool, free weights room and group exercise classes for as little as £85 per year.